The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 ’Sensitivity Freeze’ lets you test a specific sensitivity setting without having to overwrite your ‘default sensitivity’.
 It also allows for testing a sensitivity setting while scrolling through user presets that have custom sensitivity settings saved with them (compare the ‘save sensitivity’ option in the save tab of the preset menu).

 Frozen sensitivity values are lost when turning off Osmose.
-If you want to keep a sensitivity setting, use the default sensitivity tab (see above).
+If you want to keep a sensitivity setting, use the default sensitivity tab.